chrisg2/snaptest-dotnet/docs/Filtering.md

 # Filtering values

-> _TODO: Documentation to be written_

-## Filter certain elements of the actual result to be included or excluded using JSON Paths

 Call `SnapshotSettings.Field(...).Include()` and `SnapshotSettings.Field(...).Exclude()` to specify JSON Paths identifying elements of the actual result to be included or excluded from the snapshot.

 For example, in an NUnit test: